PimCoumans/AnimationPlanner/Sources/AnimationPlanner/Documentation.docc/creating-basic-animation-sequence.md

 In the code shown above, an animation sequence is started with ``AnimationPlanner/AnimationPlanner/plan(animations:completion:)`` where each animation is added.
 Using the structs ``Animate`` and ``Wait`` a simple animation sequence is constructed by changing properties on a `subview` object.
 In the `completion` handler the `subview` is removed, demonstrating how to end an animation sequence.

-The first to ``Animate`` structs have modifiers applied. ``AnimationModifiers/timingFunction(_:)`` changes the interpolation method of the animation by providing a `CAMediaTimingFunction`.
-AnimationPlanner already provides a lot of custom available timing functions like `.quintOut` used here.
+The first two ``Animate`` structs have modifiers applied. ``AnimationModifiers/timingFunction(_:)`` changes the interpolation method of the animation by providing a `CAMediaTimingFunction`.
+AnimationPlanner already provides many custom available timing functions like `.quintOut` used in the code example.

 The second modifier changes the animation to a spring-based animation with ``SpringModifier/spring(damping:initialVelocity:)-33bwh`` and sets its daming ratio to the magic number of `0.68`.
 Spring-based animations in AnimationPlanner result in a `UIView` animation with `usingSpringWithDamping` where you can set a `dampingRatio` and `initialVelocity`.

 ## Sample app

-In the repository, a sample app is availabe that demonstrates `AnimationPlanner` usage.
+In the repository, a sample app is availabe that demonstrates more complex `AnimationPlanner` usage.

 Clone the repository [github.com/PimCoumans/AnimationPlanner](https://github.com/PimCoumans/AnimationPlanner) and take a look at the Sample App.
 In the `ViewController` of this app `AnimationPlanner` is used to perform animations.
-Change set `performComplexAnimation` to `true` to make it show a complex animation that introduces advanced methods of using `AnimationPlanner`, including groups, adding steps from a loop and extending `AnimationSequence` with custom animations.
+Change set `performComplexAnimation` to `true` to make it show a complex animation that introduces advanced methods of using `AnimationPlanner`, including a ``Group``, adding steps using a ``Loop`` and a custom method using ``AnimationBuilder`` to create a shake animation.